The competitively priced Tata Nexon goes on sale with much anticipation to take on the subcompact SUV segment leader Maruti Vitara Brezza

 Tata Nexon vs Maruti Suzuki Vitara Brezza Price

-The Nexon is expected to undercut the Brezza in pricing and it is a pivotal factor for market success.
-Much like the Tigor is priced aggressively against the Dzire, the Nexon is likely to do the same for enticing customers.
+The Nexon undercuts the Brezza in pricing and it is a pivotal factor for market success.
+Much like the Tigor is priced aggressively against the Dzire, the Nexon has been competitively slotted for enticing customers.
 At Rs.
 1.40 lakh cheaper, you can see who the real winner in this category too.

 Tata Nexon v Maruti Suzuki Vitara Brezza Comparison Verdict